VirtoCommerce/vc-docs/platform/developer-guide/docs/Operations/maintenance-tasks-for-sql.md

 ```

-# Setting Maximum Number of Concurrent Requests and Sessions
+## Set Maximum Number of Concurrent Requests and Sessions

 To set max concurrent request and sessions, run:

 ```sql
 SELECT COUNT(*) AS [Concurrent_Requests] FROM sys.dm_exec_requests R SELECT COUNT(*) AS [Sessions] FROM sys.dm_exec_connections